jensjeflensje/img_lookup/README.md

 ## Asset lifetime
-By default, an asset will be in the system for 2 hours, after which, it'll be deleted completely (along with the inspection data).
+By default, an asset will be in the system for 2 hours, after which, it'll be deleted completely (alongside the inspection data).
 If you extend the lifetime of an asset, it'll be saved for 7 days.
 The extend feature makes it possible to share the link with others.